veganpalsusto/palsusto-web-hugo-source/content/tour/slider.md

 content:
   slides:
-    - title: Welcome to out bakery!
+    - title: Welcome to our bakery!
       content: Thank you for your visit!
       align: center
       background: